Shareholder Agreements – ‘Good and Bad Leavers’

 3. What ‘penalties’ should be applied in respect of a transfer pursuant to unwanted behaviour?

-As part of any shareholder discussion we would engage with clients and explore the different options.
+As part of any shareholder discussion, we would engage with clients and explore the different options.
 Taking time at this stage can save further painful discussions.
 If a shareholder, who is also a key employee of the business, is dismissed with good cause, then one of the last things the company is going to want to do is make further payments in respect of his/her shareholding, especially where it could impact on the future performance of the company.

-At Bright Solicitors we have extensive experience in advising companies and shareholders regarding the terms of shareholders agreements generally, and particularly around ‘Good and Bad Leaver’ provisions.
+At Bright Solicitors we have extensive experience in advising companies and shareholders regarding the terms of shareholder agreements generally, and particularly around ‘Good and Bad Leaver’ provisions.
 If you have any questions then please contact us to find out more.